Downland farms around Salisbury

 Asbestos-cement: care and the law

-Older agricultural buildings around Salisbury frequently have asbestos-cement roofs.
-These come with legal duties the moment you disturb them, so we handle them carefully.
-A sound asbestos-cement roof can sometimes be encapsulated, which seals the surface without breaking the material and buys further service life.
+You’ll often find asbestos-cement roofs on older agricultural buildings around Salisbury.
+Disturbing them brings legal duties.
+We handle them carefully.
+A sound asbestos-cement roof can sometimes be encapsulated.
+That seals the surface without breaking the material and buys it more service life.
 A damaged one is a removal job for a licensed contractor, not a coating job.
-We will tell you plainly which category your roof falls into.
+We’ll tell you plainly which category your roof falls into.

 Why the survey leads

-We do not price agricultural coatings from a description.
-A surveyor walks the roofs, examines the laps, fixings, gutters and the building from inside, and reports back so you can see exactly which buildings are worth coating and which are not.
-For farms in and around Salisbury the survey is free and carries no obligation.
+We don’t price agricultural coatings from a description.
+A surveyor walks the roofs, examines the laps, fixings, gutters, and checks the building from inside.
+They report back so you can see exactly which buildings are worth coating and which aren’t.
+For farms in and around Salisbury, the survey is free and carries no obligation.